Eczema: Causes, Symptoms, and How It Affects the Skin

 In children, it commonly appears in the bends of the arms and knees.

-In adults, eczema may involve the hands, face, eyelids, or other sensitive areas.
+In adults, it may involve the hands, face, eyelids, or other sensitive areas.

 For a deeper explanation, see our dedicated guide on baby eczema, including early signs and gentle routines.